-Leonie’s research interests include expressionist drama and Brechtian epic theater, Frankfurt School critical theory, and psychoanalysis, in particular, trauma studies.
+Leonie’s research interests include expressionist literature and Brechtian epic theater, Frankfurt School critical theory, and psychoanalysis, particularly trauma studies.
 Her dissertation explores the 'crisis of authority' in the early 20th-century.